Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 is defined as b

 Several physics professors have asked me to implement a gradient feature.
-Now it is available – yeah.
+Now it is available – yay.

 - Gradient on scalars: